Service Users Charter 2025-2027

 Quality service for all

-We are committed to making sure that our services take into account the needs of all our customers.
+We are committed to making sure that our services take into account the needs of all our service users.

 Personal callers to our office

-- we will continue to review and improve access for our customers with disabilities.
+- We will continue to review and improve access for our service users with disabilities.

 Phone enquiries

-- we will answer your calls between core office hours of 10 am to 4 pm Monday to Friday (apart from public holidays).
-Calls may also also be answered outside of these hours depending on the resources available.
+- We will answer your calls from 10 am to 4 pm Monday to Friday (apart from public holidays).

 Correspondence